Beach Environmental Assessment, Communication, and Health Program

 Marine Swimming Beach Monitoring

-Find Swimming Beach Closures with a map-based application.
-Learn about bacteria levels at tested beaches.
+Find Swimming Beach Closures/ Advisories with a map-based application.
+Learn about bacteria levels at tested beaches throughout the swimming season.
 Access BEACH data.

-Swimming Standards & Marine Water Quality -Learn about how EPA Swimming Standards apply to Washington beaches.
+Swimming Standards and Marine Water Quality -Learn about how EPA Swimming Standards apply to Washington beaches.

 Information for BEACH Samplers offers detailed protocols and other resources for BEACH partners and others who may be interested in how the program works.